tnedu/accountability/modeling/school-grading/documentation.md

 | D | 4th Quintile Success Rate OR Less than 6.25% Growth with Upper Bound CI | Level 2 | (15, 30) OR Same as Prior Year | (17, 24] OR Less than 6.25% Reduction in Chronic Absence with Lower Bound CI | [6, 12) Percent Exit OR [30, 45) Meet Growth Standard |
 | F | Bottom Quintile Success Rate OR Upper Bound CI <= Prior Year % P/A | Level 1 | [0, 15] OR Less than Prior Year | (24, 100] OR Lower Bound CI >= Prior Year Chronic Absence | [0, 6) Percent Exit OR [0, 30) Meet Growth Standard |

 A school receives a grade corresponding to the highest condition met for each indicator.
 For instance, a school with a success rate at the 50th percentile but which shows 12.5% growth from the prior year receives an A grade for Achievement.
+Schools only receive a grade for Achievement, Readiness, ELPA and Absenteeism if they can be evaluated for both the absolute and AMO components.

 ELPA exit is weighted by time in ESL services.

-For K-8 schools, the indicators are weighted as follows: 45% Achievement, 35% Growth, 10% Opportunity to Learn, 10% ELPA.
+For K-8 schools, indicators are weighted as follows: 45% Achievement, 35% Growth, 10% Opportunity to Learn, 10% ELPA.
 If a school does not meet a minimum n count for ELPA, the indicators are weighted as follows: 50% Achievement, 40% Growth, 10% Opportunity to Learn.

-For high schools, the indicators are weighted as follows: 30% Achievement, 25% Growth, 25% Ready Graduate, 10% Opportunity to Learn, 10% ELPA.
+For high schools, indicators are weighted as follows: 30% Achievement, 25% Growth, 25% Ready Graduate, 10% Opportunity to Learn, 10% ELPA.
 If a school does not meet a minimum n count for ELPA, the indicators are weighted as follows: 35% Achievement, 30% Growth, 25% Ready Graduate, 10% Opportunity to Learn.

 A school receive an overall Achievement score based on the weighted average of its achievement indicators, where grades map to numerical values as follows: A = 4, B = 3, C = 2, D = 1, F = 0.

 ### Gap Score

-Next, assess schools based on the following metrics based on subgroup performance:
+Next, assess schools based on the following indicators based on subgroup performance:

 |   | Achievement | Growth | Ready Graduate | Opportunity to Learn | ELPA |
 |---|-------------|--------|----------------|----------------------|------|